class1c-j/PROG-ScrabbleJr/ReadMe.txt

   -> The code must be structured in order to separate the definition of each class and the implementation of its methods, in files with the extension .hpp(or .h) and .cpp, respectively.
   ---- ACHIEVED

   -> The game board must be read from a text file, previously created.
   See the specification of the "Board Builder" program for the format of that file.
   ---- ACHIEVED

   -> The number of players and the name of the board file must be asked to the user at the beginning of the program.
   ---- ACHIEVED: The user is prompted to choose those when they start a new game

   -> The game board must be shown with an aspect similar to that illustrated in figure 2.
 To specify the position of the letter to be played, users must use an uppercase letter to specify the line and a lowercase letter to specify the column.
 The range of the letters depends on the size of the board).
   ---- ACHIEVED

   -> The program must prevent the playing of invalid letters (letters that are not in the player's hand) or at invalid positions(the played letter does not match with the letter in the chosen position).
   ---- ACHIEVED: The game will show the adequate error messages and will not allow the user to preform those moves.

   -> The way to indicate that a letter has been played on the board is to change the color of the letter on the screen.
   ---- ACHIEVED: When a tile is placed, that place in the board will become highlighted in "engineering colour".
+    Note: taking into account the possibility of building your own boards, using the Board Builder program, the number of letter tiles may be different from those specified in reference; the letter tiles in the pool must be the ones necessary to build the words in the board.

 =========================================================================
    (2) - Added features
 =========================================================================